 - Tenants can request broadband and landlords must agree if it is no cost to them.
 There are provisos to this concession.

 More legal powers for enforcement

 - Suppression orders - names can be suppressed in Tenancy Tribunal decisions if the application for suppression is successful.

-- The Ministry of Business, Innovation and Employment will have new powers of enforcement when obligations are not being met.
+- The Ministry of Business, Innovation and Employment has new powers of enforcement when obligations are not being met.

-To find out about the changes in more detail, see the Residential Tenancies Act 2020 Summary of Changes.
+To find out about the requirements in more detail, see the Residential Tenancies Act 2020 Summary of Changes.